 - 1 tbsp kosher salt

-- Mix thoroughly before use.
+- Measure out ingredients and mix thoroughly before use.

 - Apply from roughly 12 inches above your meat for even coverage.